OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 	   URL CompositeGravatars[];
 	   // An immutable property that determines whether or not
 	   // objects shared with this list are distributed dynamically as
-	   // the list membership chages, or statically at the time of
+	   // the list membership changes, or statically at the time of
 	   // sharing.
 	   // NOTE: static distribution is MUCH less expensive
 	   // than dynamic.
 Prefer static distribution.
 The default value